microbiomedata/nmdc-field-notes/README.md

 # NMDC Field Notes

+> [!IMPORTANT]
+> Due to a shift in program budget and priorities for 2026, the NMDC is not actively developing or maintaining the Field Notes Mobile App.
+Please visit the [NMDC website](https://microbiomedata.org) for more information about our other products to submit, access and share microbiome data.

 NMDC Field Notes is a mobile app researchers can use to collect metadata in the field.

-The app is currently in development.

 ## Development